kevin-l1/c0523-code-solutions/html-block-and-inline/html-block-and-inline-quiz-notes.md

 In inline layout, a mixed stream of text, replaced elements, and other inline boxes are laid out by fragmenting them into a stack of line boxes and within each line box, inline-level boxes are aligned to each other vertically or horizontally, depending on the writing mode

 - What are the default width and height of a block-level element?
-The default height is is equal to the height of its conents and the default width is equal to the width of the page.
+The default height is is equal to the height of its contents and the default width is equal to the width of the page.

 - What are the default width and height of an inline element?
-No default height or width.
+No default width.
+Height is equal to height of its contents.

 ## Notes